P.O Box 350032

 Lindsay Konzak is a writer and editor living in Longmont, Colorado, with her husband, daughter Kennedy and dog.
 Lindsay was a U.S. Peace Corps volunteer in Sevan, Armenia, from 2001-2004, where she taught conversational English and worked with local organizers on camps for youth.
 Lindsay has a Bachelor’s of Journalism from the University of Nebraska-Lincoln and a Master’s of Business Administration from the University of Colorado’s Leeds School of Business in Boulder.

 Maria started the Colorado chapter of SOAR and served as the board president from 2012-2016.
 She was born and raised in Kapan, Armenia.
 In 1996, her family moved to Moscow, Russia, where she continued high school and graduated from Financial College.
-In Moscow, Maria worked for an Art Rehabilitation Studio for orphans and children with special needs, and currently works as the Director of Operations for the Center for People with Disabilities in Boulder, Colorado.
+In Moscow, Maria worked for an Art Rehabilitation Studio for orphans and children with special needs, and currently works as the Executive Director for the Center for People with Disabilities in Boulder, Colorado.
 Maria lives in Longmont, CO with her husband and son.